icgc-argo/argo-docs/docs/data-access/data-download.md

 title: How to Download Data
 ---

 The ARGO Data Platform uses the score-client as a file download manager.
-Score-client facilitates the transfer of data with resumable download and has built in BAM/CRAM slicing to make data download fast and smooth.
+The score-client facilitates the transfer of data with resumable download and has built in BAM/CRAM slicing to make data download fast and smooth.

 Please note: